 Alternative State Application Program (ASAP)

-ASAP is designed to appoint qualified persons with disabilities through an on-the-job examination period.
-If a qualified applicant is hired, they will be places in an at-will six-month on-the-job trial period.
+ASAP is designed to hire qualified persons with disabilities through an on-the-job examination period.
+If a qualified applicant is hired, they will be placed in an at-will six-month on-the-job trial period.
 At the end of the six months, if the applicant is successfully performing the job duties, their employment will be converted to a schedule B career service position and they will begin the normal probationary period for the position they have been hired into (traditionally 12 months).

 Which jobs are eligible for ASAP?

 - Schedule Code B (career service), see job posting for schedule code